sebivenlo/javaswitcher/README.md

 ## Prerequisites

-* You install you java versions in some default location, such as `/usr/lib/jvm` under Ubuntu or Debian.
+* You install your Java versions in some default location, such as `/usr/lib/jvm` under Ubuntu or Debian.
 Your millage may vary on other unixes.
 With some tweaks it may work under OS-X or even bash or git-bash on windows.
   It should not interfere with you IDE, but does better: when you are used to start the IDE from the command line in the directory where are, then in particular NetBeans-IDE will kindly follow whatever setting you have choosen.